-2. One leg extended

-perpendicular to the surface of

-- 1. See BP1 Back Layout Position.
-Ears, shoulder joints, hip joints and ankle of extended leg in line at maximum horizontal alignment. - 2.
-90° angle between the extended leg and the surface of the water and between the extended leg and the trunk with maximum horizontal alignment maintained throughout.

-Body Position Description Diagrams Major Desired Actions One leg bent with the toe of The relationship of the toe of the the bent leg in contact with the bent leg to the extended leg may inside of the extended leg at vary depending on the figure but the knee or higher. should remain constant once established, and not extend in front of or behind the extended leg.

-b) Bent Knee Back Layout Position

-Body extended in Back Layout Position.

-1. In BP 1 Back Layout Position ears, shoulder joints, hip joints and ankle of extended leg in line at maximum horizontal alignment.

 Figure - 106 STRAIGHT BALLET LEG (cont.)

-BP 14 Bent Knee Position (cont.)

-b) Bent Knee Back Layout Position (cont.)

-2. The thigh of the bent leg is perpendicular to the surface of the water
+DIFFICULTY - 1.6 BP 14 Bent Knee Position (cont.)
+Body Position Description Diagrams Major Desired Actions b) Bent Knee Back Layout Posit 2.
+The thigh of the bent leg is perpendicular to the surface of the water.
 2. 90° angle between the thigh and the surface of the water, and 90° angle maintained between the thigh and the trunk.
 At maximum height an air pocket will be evident between the back of the thigh and calf of the bent leg and the surface of the water.

-BM 1B To Assume a Straight Ballet Leg/A Straight Ballet Leg is assumed

-From a Back Layout Position one leg is raised straight to a Ballet Leg Position.

-1.1 See BP 1 Back Layout
+BM 1B To Assume a Straight Bal Basic Movement Description Iet Leg/A St. NVT Diagrams Major Desired Actions 1.
+From a Back Layout Position one leg is raised straight to a Ballet Leg Position .
+18.5 1.1 See BP 1 Back Layout Position.

-Position.
 Ears, shoulder joints, hip joints and ankles of extended legs at maximum horizontal alignment.

-1.2 One leg is raised straight to BP 3a Surface Ballet Leg Position while keeping the horizontal alignment of the horizontal leg and trunk with minimal drop of the hips.
+1.2 One leg is raised straight to BP 3a Surface Ballet Leg Position while keeping the horizontal alignment of the horizontal alignment of the horizontal leg and trunk with minimal drop of the hips.
 1.3 The head and trunk remain stationary throughout.

-BM 2 To Lower a Ballet Leg/A Ballet Leg is lowered

-1. From a Ballet Leg Position the ballet leg is bent without movement of the thigh to a Bent Knee Back Layout Position.

-1. See BP 3a Surface Ballet Leg Position and BP 14b Bent Knee B Layout Position.
-Height remains constant throughout the moveme

-2. The toe moves along the inside of the extended leg until a Back Layout Position is assumed.

-2.1 Full extension in BP1 Back Layout Position to be achieved as the feet are joined.
+BM 2 To Lower a Ballet Leg/A Ba - Basic Movement Description 1.
+From a Ballet Leg Position the ballet leg is bent without movement of the thigh to a Bent Knee Back Layout Position .
+NVT Diagrams Major Desired Actions 1.
+See BP 3a Surface Ballet Leg Position and BP 14b Bent Knee B Layout Position .
+Height remains constant throughout the moveme 2.
+The toe moves along the inside of the extended leg until a Back Layout Position is assumed.
+11.0 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 2.1 Full extension in BP 1 Back Layout Position to be achieved as the feet are joined.
 2.2 The head and trunk remain stationary throughout.